Ten Thousand Hours of Design Reviews

 It’s also a part of things that I personally am deeply involved in.

 Ever since we started developing it more than 21 years ago, I’ve been the chief architect and chief designer of Mathematica’s core functionality.
 And particularly for Mathematica 6, there was a huge amount of design to do.
 Actually, I think much more even than for Mathematica 1.

-In fact, I just realized that over the course of the decade during which were developing Mathematica 6—and accelerating greatly towards the end—I spent altogether about 10,000 hours doing what we call “design reviews” for Mathematica 6, trying to make all those new functions and pieces of functionality in Mathematica 6 be as clean and simple as possible, and all fit together.
+In fact, I just realized that over the course of the decade during which we were developing Mathematica 6—and accelerating greatly towards the end—I spent altogether about 10,000 hours doing what we call “design reviews” for Mathematica 6, trying to make all those new functions and pieces of functionality in Mathematica 6 be as clean and simple as possible, and all fit together.